 Visits to Whistler Blackcomb in the past fiscal year totaled 2.5 million, a 15 per cent increase over the numbers reported the year before.

-Whistler Blackcomb Holdings Inc. revealed this statistic, and much more, during a 2011-year end summary conference call.
+This statistic, and much more, was revealed by Whistler Blackcomb Holdings Inc. during a year end summary conference call.

 One of the factors in pushing up the revenue figures was a ticket price increase for the 2010/2011 season.